Graph Transformers without Positional Encodings: Introduction

-A common weakness in both methods however, is the lack of positional information of nodes, which has been shown to be crucial both to improve expressivity in MP-GNNs (as compared to the 1-WL test in \citet{xu2018how}) and to allow transformers to be used with small-scale graph data.
-Nodes in a graph innately lack a canonical order, and superficially imposing an ordering leads to exponential growth in possible such orderings, leading to learning difficulties.
-To tackle this, PEs based on Laplacian eigenvectors were proposed in \citet{DwivediBresson}.
+A common weakness in both methods, however, is the lack of node positional information, which has been shown to be crucial both to improve expressivity in MP-GNNs (as compared to the 1-WL test in \citet{xu2018how}), and to allow Transformers to be used with datasets with smaller graphs.
+Nodes in a graph lack a canonical ordering, and superficially imposing an ordering leads to learning difficulties due to the exponential growth in such possible orderings.
+To tackle this, positional encodings (PEs) based on Laplacian eigenvectors were proposed in \citet{DwivediBresson}.
 Due to sign ambiguities of eigenvectors and eigenvalue multiplicities, sign and basis invariant/equivariant methods such as SignNet and BasisNet in \citet{SignNet} were proposed.
-In other works \citep{RWPE,GRIT}, k-dimensional (learnable) random-walk probabilities from a node to itself are used instead of Laplacian eigenvectors to avoid aforementioned invariance issues.
+In other works \citep{RWPE,GRIT}, \(k\)-dimensional (learnable) random-walk probabilities from a node to itself are used instead of Laplacian eigenvectors to avoid the aforementioned invariance issues.

-\textbf{Contributions:} In light of the above background, we ask the question whether such encodings are indeed necessary at all.
-If there is no canonical node-ordering inherent to a graph, perhaps no such ordering is required to effectively learn patterns in graph data.
+\textbf{Main contributions:} In light of the above background, we ask the question whether such encodings are indeed necessary at all.
+If there is no canonical node-ordering inherent to a graph, perhaps no such ordering is required to effectively learn patterns from graph data.
 Thus, in this work, we seek to circumvent the issues related to designing node/edge PEs by modifying the way node feature information is exchanged in a Graph Transformer.
 Specifically: